 Shaping Your Meatloaf

-- I like to shape the meatloaf into a rectangular loaf with my hands and place it on a rimmed baking sheet.
+- I like to shape the ground meat into a rectangular loaf with my hands and place it on a rimmed baking sheet.
 You can also use a loaf pan as a mold and flip the shaped meatloaf out of the pan onto a baking dish.

-- Alternatively, you can gently press your meatloaf mixture into a greased muffin tin for individual meat loaf “muffins.”
+- Alternatively, you can gently press the mixture into a greased muffin tin for individual meatloaf “muffins.”

 - If you make meatloaf muffins, you can line your muffin tins with partially cooked bacon for a more elegant presentation and flavor enhancement.